mabaszadeh/docx-splitter/README.md

 # Docx-Splitter
-Get top pages of Docx files in Excel format
+Get top pages of Docx files in XLSX format